dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.md

 # AzureFunctionsNodeScores-Cosmos

 Set up an Express Node.js app on an Azure Function that talks to a CosmosDB database via MongoDB API.
+The app stores game scores and some user details.
 Application Insights is used to provide performance metrics information.

 ## Deployment